behl1anmol/MAUI-Primer/README.md

 # License

-*I am providing code and resources in this repository to you under an open source license.
-You can view the complete terms in [License.md](LICENSE.md)*
+I am providing code and resources in this repository to you under an open source license.
+You can view the complete terms in [License](LICENSE.md) page

     Copyright 2023 Anmol Behl